brucechanglongxu/advancedalgorithms/transformer/selfattention.md

 [^1]:
 [^2]:
 [^3]: Each token can attend to all other tokens in the same sequence, including tokens **before and after itself**.
 It is a full reader that can look ahead and behind the current token.
 This highlights why encoder-decoder models would be highly inefficient for chatbots, because every time we have a new line in our conversation, _we would need to encode the entire transcript again_ (to look "bidirectionally") before subsequently decoding to do next token generation.

+[^5]: Technically, we can remove or randomize $$E$$ at the start rather than have it as a learnable parameter, however the other parts of the transformer network will subsequently need to learn to compensate - can the rest of the transformer absorb what is usually learned in embeddings?
+Most likely, given enough depth and data.
+Ablation studies in early BERT/GPT work show that freezing $$E$$ often degrades performance. $$E$$ encodes prior knowledge about token similarity (e.g. "cat" is similar to "dog" - semantic compression) and avoids forcing deeper layers to relearn lexical properties from scratch. **Token-free** transformers use characters/bytes (the must fundamental building blocks) as inputs so the vocabular is tiny, and the embedding matrix is very small, and learn representations of words/characters from scratch.